California’s Prevailing Wage Law explained

-The Total Hourly Rate for a Laborer classification for Group 1 in Los Angeles County as determined by the Director in February of 2017 is $52.08 per hour straight time, $68.25 per hour overtime, and $84.42 per hour Sunday, Holidays and double time.
+The Total Hourly Rate for a Laborer classification for Group 1 in Los Angeles County as determined by the Director in August 22, 2023 is $68.39 per hour straight time, $89.08 per hour overtime, and $109.77 per hour Sunday, Holidays and double time.

-If the employer is only paying the Basic Hourly Rate of $32.34 as the wages and no other benefits or compensation are being paid to the worker then the worker is being underpaid and is not receiving his required prevailing wages.
+If the employer is only paying the Basic Hourly Rate of $41.38 as the wages and no other benefits or compensation are being paid to the worker then the worker is being underpaid and is not receiving his required prevailing wages.

 The General Prevailing Wage Determinations made by the Director of Industrial Relations are determined by certain geographic locations and specific work classifications.

 Locations for the Director’s determinations can be Statewide classifications, a Northern or Southern California classification or by a specific County such as Los Angeles, San Diego, Riverside, San Bernardino, Orange County, Alameda, Sacramento, etc. You can review the different area location classifications and rates that are applicable for your public works project at https://www.dir.ca.gov/oprl/2017-1/PWD/index.htm.

 Examples of worker classifications include boilermaker, blacksmith, iron worker, electrical utility lineman, telecommunications technician, telephone installation worker, tree trimmer, stator rewinder, electrical utility lineman, electrician or Inside Wireman, metal roofing, driver for on/off-hauling or to/from a construction site, asbestos workers, heat and frost insulators, inspector, carpenters, cement masons, operating engineers, drywall installer, laborer, landscape maintenance laborer, pile drivers, slurry seal workers, teamsters, tree trimmer, electrician, field surveyor, bricklayer, plasterer, plumber, roofer, sheet metal worker, water well driller and tile setter.